 1. You Notice “Glitches” That Make No Sense

 You see the same person twice in a short span of time.
-A cat crosses the street, and then crosses it again in the exact same way.
+A cat crosses the street, then crosses it again in the exact same way.
 Your keys disappear, you tear the place apart looking for them, and later they’re sitting right where you already checked.

 These moments don’t convince you you’re literally in a simulation, but they do make you pause and think, “That shouldn’t have happened like that.”